 Clarification of interests - This sounds easier than it is.
 But most of the time, the (hidden) interest is not in getting law in the true sense.
 This is the responsibility of the courts.
 A professional rating by the mediator is not done anyway.
 The following problem arises.

-The "brawlers" come to the meeting with clear fronts for each other.
+The "arguments" come into the session with clear fronts for each other.
 Each party has its point of view, your understanding of law or morality.
-There you sit now and should talk about your topic.
-Best still one after another and with as neutral, unimpeachable words.
+There you sit and should talk about your topic.
+Ideally one after the other and with the most neutral, non-attackable words possible.